drewloewe/Grading-System/grading-system.md

 - This labor- and performance-based grading system works hand-in-hand with my [course policies](http://drewloewe.net/policies/).
 - *NB: These terms are subject to adjustments based on a) an official "504 letter" re: reasonable accommodation of a learning challenge or b) other reasonable actions on a case-by-case basis (please discuss those with me).
 ## I. The Labor-Based Part
-### Show Up/Engage Regularly and Punctually; Stay in Touch**
+### Show Up/Engage Regularly and Punctually; Stay in Touch

 **Traditional Classes**: Attend class regularly and on time; do not miss more than three class meetings total and do not miss any peer-review activities; log into Canvas regularly and make sure that you know what is going on, what you have to do, and when; stay in touch with professor and peers.

 **Online classes** Same as above, but you won’t show up to a classroom.
 Your use of Canvas should be daily because that’s the only way that you will know what is going on.

 ### Meet Deadlines
-- Meet deadlines for all work—items are due when the calendar specifies. **But**: During the regular semester (not finals week), you may turn in one major project assignment (including the self-assessments) up to 24 hours past its due date.
+- Meet deadlines for all work—items are due when the calendar specifies. **But**: During the regular semester (not finals week), you may turn in one major project assignment up to 48 hours past its due date.
 Other assignments and activities **do not** come with this option—especially peer review drafts.
 In addition, the deadline for revisions to major projects due during finals week can't be extended because the university imposes a tight deadline on faculty to turn in final grades.

 ### Read Attentively and Actively
 -	Buy, rent, or access any required textbook(s); download or access (and consider printing) all other required readings.